Home » Office of the President » International Affairs » BukSU to host international conference on women and gender

 With the theme “Feminist Strategies for Gender Equitable, Inclusive, and Sustainable Global Futures: Challenges, Responses, and Responsibilities,” this year’s conference includes sessions centered on the environment, health, well-being, education, conflict management, and peacekeeping.

 WSAP is a professional association of individuals and institutions promoting women’s and gender studies.
-It aims to introduce and strengthen women’s and gender studies in Philippine education, generate knowledge and expertise on the promotion of gender equality and women’s empowerment, conduct training and develop curriculum and instructional resources, and create a network of Philippine scholars, both locally and globally.
-(Information Unit)
+It aims to introduce and strengthen women’s and gender studies in Philippine education, generate knowledge and expertise on the promotion of gender equality and women’s empowerment, conduct training and develop curriculum and instructional resources, and create a network of Philippine scholars, both locally and globally. ((BukSU-Information Unit)